johnnykv/mnemosyne/_sources/Normalization.txt

 Overview
 ============

-Text on relationsships between. (eg. attachments and extractions)
+Some text on extractions, attachments and entities here - the big picture.

 .. digraph:: foo